suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	If have both a list of ``synMechs`` and ``synsPerConn`` > 1, can have a 2D list for each synapse of each synMech (e.g. for 2 synMechs and ``synsPerConn`` = 3: ``[[0.2, 0.3, 0.5], [0.5, 0.6, 0.7]]``)

+	If ``synsPerConn`` == 1, and list of locs is specified, synapses (one per presynaptic cell) will be placed in locations randomly selected from the list (note that the random section and location will go hand in hand, i.e. same random index used for both).

+	..
 The above only applies for a single target section, ``sec``.
 If a list of target sections is specified, the ``loc`` value has no effect, and synapses will be distributed uniformly along the specified section(s), taking into account the length of each section.

 * **synMech** (optional) - Label (or list of labels) of target synaptic mechanism on the postsynaptic neuron (e.g. ``'AMPA'`` or ``['AMPA', 'NMDA']``).